Ben1010011Chase/ben1010011chase.github.io/_posts/2023-03-06-Weather-notification-script-using-openweatherAPI.md

 ## Conclusion

 Overall, this script provides a convenient way to stay informed about snow conditions and can be easily customized to suit different locations and weather thresholds.
-It can also be scheduled to run automatically using a task scheduler or a cron job, ensuring that the user is always up-to-date on the weather conditions.
+It can also be scheduled to run automatically using a task scheduler or a cron job.
 OpenWeather also has a new [solar radiation API](https://openweathermap.org/api/solar-radiation).